-In new construction, reconstruction and traffic operations projects, at locations with right turn lanes, bus bays or parking lanes, a 5-foot bicycle lane shall be provided between the through lane and the right turn lane, bus bay or parking lane.
-For bicycle lanes adjacent to parking lanes, if the parking volume is substantial or the turnover is high, an additional 1 to 2 feet of width should be provided for the bicycle lane if right of way is adequate.
+In new construction, reconstruction and traffic operations projects, at locations with right turn lanes, bus bays or parking lanes, a bicycle lane, known as a keyhole lane, shall be provided between the through lane and the right turn lane, bus bay or parking lane.
+When provided in conjunction with the buffered bicycle lane, the width of the keyhole lane should be the same as the buffered bicycle lane and the buffer should be included in the keyhole lane.
+For 6 foot or smaller bicycle lanes, the minimum width of the keyhole lane is 5 feet.